 The main purpose of the title contingency is to confirm that the buyer will get “clear title” to the property upon close of escrow.
 Clear title just means that there are no other liens or claims against the ownership of the property.
 Buyers want to be assured when they purchase a home that no one else can approach them after the deal closes, claiming to own a share (or all!) of the property.

 A title company will be hired to research the property’s title (the ownership rights).
-The title company needs to confirm that the seller actually has the right to sell the property.
+A good title company will confirm that the seller actually has the right to sell the property.
 So the title company is looking for any “clouds on title” (any items which could prevent the seller from having complete rights to sell the property).

 They also research any issues which could prevent the buyer from “quiet enjoyment” of the property (legalese for living in peace on the property without interruption by claimants).